-In The Palestinian Prisoner's Movement: A History, it's written that "the primacy of the liberation of prisoners as a collective goal of the Palestinian resistance is also emergent from the unity of imprisonment as a place of political and militant development, training, and socialization".
+In The Palestinian Prisoner's Movement: A History, it's written that "the primacy of the liberation of prisoners as a collective goal of the Palestinian resistance is also emergent from the unity of imprisonment as a place of militant development, training, and socialization".

-It teaches us of the universality of imprisonment as a weapon of warfare and occupation, and that whenever there is occupation, there is rebellion, and that even in the most brutal forms of imprisonment can become schools of revolt.
+It teaches of the universality of imprisonment as a weapon of warfare, and occupation, and that whenever there is occupation, there is rebellion, and that even the most brutal forms of imprisonment can themselves become schools of revolt.

 In "Black Anarchism and the Black Radical Tradition", Atticus Bagby-Williams and Nsambu Za Suekama articulates that "black anarchist politics reside within a cultural oral tradition".
-Letters from jail and from exiled revolutionaries and self-published literature in the form of zines, primarily because many initial black anarchist intellectuals emerge from prison struggles.
+Letters from jail and from exiled revolutionaries and self-published literáture in the form of zines, primarily because many initial black anarchist intellectuals emerge hatred, and lack of self-esteem.

-Brother Lorenzo Kom'boa Ervin points out that these materials are weapons against fascism, illiteracy, self-hatred, and lack of self-esteem.
 Printing and sharing these ideas revolutionary enough to subvert these interlocking oppressions are an essential means of our psychological self-defense.
 Defense against kick-backs, coverups; of mice that eat through ramen noodle packets, of chipped-walls, peeling ceilings, roaches, no cell windows or air conditioning; slave labor, periodic denials of suicides.
+We're in a violation of ceilings, roaches, no cell windows or air conditioning; slave labor, periodic denials of suicides.
 We're in a violation of freedom of press: it takes maneuvering under radar, under the censors, ideological - [this is a call from Pennsylvania State Correctional Institution Huntingdon.
 This call is subject to recording and monitoring]